mobile app bar

 Matt LaFleur, Brett Favre

-Overall, it is hard to argue with LaFleur’s baseline level of success.
-He is 76-40-1 as a head coach since taking over in 2019.
-However, the postseason results have slowly gone in the wrong direction.
-He reached the NFC Championship Game in each of his first two seasons, then lost in the Divisional Round in two of the next three years, and has now exited in the Wild Card round in back-to-back seasons.
+LaFleur reached the NFC Championship Game in each of his first two seasons, then lost in the Divisional Round in two of the next three years, and has now exited in the Wild Card round in back-to-back seasons.
 That is not exactly the regression you want to see from your team.

 Still, the Packers clearly believe in LaFleur, even after another disappointing playoff exit.
-Packers legend Brett Favre was asked about the situation and whether he felt the extension was the right move.
-You would have thought Favre was running for office based on how carefully he sat on the fence with his response.
+Packers legend Brett Favre was asked about the situation and whether the extension was the right move.
+You would have thought Favre was running for office based on how carefully he sat on the fence while responding.

 “The most important thing is, I don’t have the inside knowledge.
 I’m a fairweather fan.
 I’m watching from a distance,” Favre began on his podcast, 4th & Favre.

 “And I don’t think that that certainly qualifies me to make statements about [whether] should they fire him or should they have re-upped his contract and all that stuff.
-I think he’s been a very productive coach, I don’t know anything about Coach LaFleur,” added the former QB.
+I think he’s been a very productive coach.
+I don’t know anything about Coach LaFleur,” added the former QB.

-You may not know him or be totally tapped in, but you giving your opinion is kind of the whole point of your podcast, Brett.
-Maybe keep that political correctness for that hypothetical campaign trail.
-Saying that he doesn’t know what’s going on and that he’s watching from a distance doesn’t exactly imbue the subsequent opinion with a lot of weight either.
+Brett, sir, you may not know him or be totally tapped in.
+But you giving your opinion is kind of the whole point of your podcast, right?
+Maybe keep that political correctness for that hypothetical campaign trail!

-But Favre also talked about how this was not the first blown lead the Packers have had this season.
+Favre described how this was not the first time the Packers had blown a lead this season.
 And it seemed like he was having an inner battle trying to decide whether to throw LaFleur under the bus for that.
-In the end, he simply said there’s “something” that’s leading to all of those choke jobs.

-“He’s definitely a good coach, but that’s not the first time that’s happened to ’em,” Favre said.
-“I actually went to the Dallas game earlier in the year that they end up tying, and if I were a betting man, I would have bet the farm that Green Bay would have walked away with it.
-Didn’t even need overtime… And there’s other examples… There’s something that’s enabling them to have that same [result].”
+“I actually went to the Dallas game earlier in the year that they ended up tying, and if I were a betting man, I would have bet the farm that Green Bay would have walked away with it.
+Didn’t even need overtime… And there are other examples… There’s something that’s enabling them to have that same [result],” he concluded.

 There was surely a bad pattern late in games this year for the Packers.
 And Green Bay will be hoping their newly re-signed head coach was not the reason for it.